Mulch, Weed and Label Your TreesClick Here for a PDF of Mulch, Weed and Label Your Trees

 Organic mulch can conserve moisture around trees, suppress weeds, reduce erosion, reduce soil compaction, build soil structure, provide nutrients and even cushion fruits as they fall.
 Mulch increases the rate of water infiltration by supporting beneficial soil-burrowing life.
 Projected climate change could result in higher evaporation rates and more water loss from soils, which mulch helps counteract.
 Mulch also stores carbon from fallen leaves and pruned branches of trees.
 Mulch might keep soil cool longer in spring to delay flowering times in frost-sensitive areas.

-Fill basins with a layer of organic mulch 3 to 6 inches deep composed of leaves, wood chips, chipped desert vegetation or well-composted straw or grass clippings.
+Fill basins with a layer of organic mulch 2 to 3 inches deep composed of leaves, wood chips, chipped desert vegetation or well-composted straw or grass clippings.
 Be careful that mulch materials are not diseased and not placed where they increase the fire hazard.
 Do not use wood chips that could contain high quantities of natural resins or toxins, such as eucalyptus or juniper.

 Organic mulch will decompose and can float away in runoff events, so add more mulch as needed to maintain a thick layer.
 The mulched area should extend from near the tree trunk to just beyond the drip line of the tree.
-Keep organic mulch from piling up against the tree trunk since too much moisture against the trunk can encourage root rot and attract damaging insects and rodents.
-You can place a hardware cloth ring around the tree trunk—making sure to enlarge this as the tree grows—to keep mulch away from the trunk, provide airspace and keep rodents from chewing the bark.
+Keep organic mulch several inches away from the tree trunk since too much moisture against the trunk can encourage root rot and attract damaging insects and rodents.
+To keep mulch away from the trunk, provide airspace and keep rodents from chewing the bark, you can place a hardware cloth ring several inches larger than the diameter of the tree trunk around the based on the trunk.
+Make sure to enlarge this ring as the tree grows.

 Inorganic mulches consist of rocks, cobbles, gravels and other minerals that allow water infiltration but do not decompose.
-Do not use “decomposed granite,” which can shed fine-grained materials that can clog soils.
-Inorganic mulches will not float away and do not tend to hold moisture close to tree trunks.
+Do not use decomposed granite (also called DG), which can shed fine-grained materials that can clog soils.
+Inorganic mulches generally do not get washed away and do not tend to hold moisture close to tree trunks.
 However, inorganic mulches can be hard to weed around, they do not release nutrients to the soil and can get extremely cold or hot depending on the season.
 Place inorganic mulches around trees out to the drip line.

 Manage grass and weeds